 Flexeril has been found ineffective in treating spasticity related to cerebral/spinal cord disease and pediatric cerebral palsy.

-How Long Does Flexeril Stay In Your Body?
+How Long Does Flexeril Stay In Your System?

 After consuming Flexeril, the effects will commence within 20 to 30 minutes providing pain relief and muscle relaxation.
 It takes approximately 3 to 4 hours for the Flexeril to peak in the body system and the effects to slow down thereafter until it is gone.
 Thus, the Flexeril effects can last for approximately 4 to 6 hours.

 There are two formulations of Flexeril (cyclobenzaprine):

 - Immediate Release: The immediate-release formulation is generally prescribed three times per day and its effects last for about 4 to 6 hours for muscle pain and spasms.
 The half-life for the immediate release can range from 8 to 37 hours.

 - Extended Release: This is usually prescribed twice per day and remains effective for about 12 hours.
 The half-life for the extended release can range from 32 to 33 hours.

 Half-life is the amount of time taken to break down half of the drug by the body.
 Since Flexeril has a long and variable half-life, it can stay in the body for up to 3 days.